For no light matter is at stake; the question concerns the very manner in which human life is to be lived.

-Empathy, kindness and compassion for leadership, learning and the realization of human potential
+Empathy, kindness and compassion in leadership, learning and the realization of human potential

-What is this site about?
-Reflecting on human interactions, on their nature, origins, and development; reflecting on the essence of humanity and humaneness manifest in human interaction; reflecting on securing positive and constructive interactions to enrich and empower individuals, groups and organizations everywhere.
+Reflecting on human interactions, on their nature, origins, and development; reflecting on the essence of humanity and humaneness manifest in human interaction; reflecting on securing positive and constructive interactions to enrich and empower individuals, groups and organizations everywhere

-What is its aim?
-To stimulate, in the words of the inspirational Jaron Lanier, "an alternative intellectual environment that is large enough to roam in...a new encompassing architecture of interconnected thoughts that can engulf a person with a different worldview".
+To promote, in the words of the inspirational Jaron Lanier, "an alternative intellectual environment that is large enough to roam in...a new encompassing architecture of interconnected thoughts that can engulf a person with a different worldview".

-Who is it for?
-Anyone interested in human nature and its survival; anyone wanting new perspectives on human interaction and development, especially those working in education, training, leadership and organization development.
+Anyone interested in human nature and its survival; anyone wanting new perspectives on human interactions and development; and everyone working with people, especially those in education, training, leadership and organization development.

 What are its premises?

-That all human interactions, including learning and leadership, are based on emotions, and that all such interactions begin with a feeling
+All human interactions, including learning and leadership, are based on emotion and all interactions begin with a feeling

-That this is overlooked by most of the systems we create and by almost all learning and development systems
+This is overlooked by most of the systems we create and by almost all learning and development organizations